 Type of work and clients:

-Court assessments, Direct work with families and carers, Direct work with service users, Family assessment, Inter-agency working, Supervision
+Court assessments, Direct work with families and carers, Direct work with service users, Expert witness, Family assessment, Private / independent sector, Review and evaluation, Solicitors

 Professional registrations: